This article was written by Anna Odrinskaya from Alpha Serve.

 Overseeing tracking gives further insights into the average time of closing a ticket and the percentage of tickets closed on time.
 As a result, the support team is more centrally managed, but they are flexible enough to nurture as much creative freedom as possible.
 This is to, for example, discover repeated problems and patterns in occurrences.

 Managing multiple projects requires that you monitor many things at once: the number of projects on delivery, each project’s stage, a project’s status in terms of going on schedule, top 5 delayed issues, etc.

 Tools support projects by helping the team identify requirements and split them into a number of smaller tasks.
 This helps in numbering projects for delivery.

 As programmers work collaboratively on the project parts, each project state will have to be managed correctly.
 The process is often split up into short cycles that gradually converge into the final result.
 These cycles alternate between planning sessions and code sprints, which is important for the project status in terms of scheduling.

 Keeping the cycle short and including plenty of developer feedback in the planning lets the team adjust and focus.
 More importantly, it prevents issues from building up.

 Power BI dashboards help managers have full information on all of the projects at a glance.
 Such a helicopter view allows them to constantly monitor the project status and main KPIs on the top level and react quickly to the potential pain points.

 For IT companies, regardless of size or specialization, Jira is definitely one of the most important sources of data, as it includes information on core business activities.
-Adding Jira as a datasource for Microsoft’s Power BI allows you to keep helicopter view and gain actionable insights.
+Adding Jira as a data source for Microsoft’s Power BI allows you to keep a helicopter view and gain actionable insights.

 With Power BI, every team member can have relevant data presented in the most convenient and appropriate way on a dedicated dashboard, excluding inapplicable numbers.